SaiReddyA-1/Authentication-Functionality/README.md

 </details>

-### Set Up Instructions
+## Set Up Instructions

 <details>
 <summary>Click to view</summary>

 - Download dependencies by running `npm install`
 - Start up the app using `npm start`

 </details>

-### Completion Instructions
+## Completion Instructions

 <details>
 <summary>Functionality to be added</summary>
 <br/>

-The app must have the following functionalities
+The app has the following functionalities:

-- When an unauthenticated user tries to access the Home Route or About Route, then the page should be navigated to the Login Route
+- When an unauthenticated user tries to access the Home Route or About Route, then the page navigates to the Login Route.
-- When an authenticated user tries to access the Home Route, or About Route, then the page should be navigated to the respective route
+- When an authenticated user tries to access the Home Route or About Route, then the page navigates to the respective route.
-- When an authenticated user tries to access the Login Route, then the page should be redirected to Home Route
+- When an authenticated user tries to access the Login Route, then the page redirects to the Home Route.
-- When the **Logout** button is clicked then the page should be navigated to the Login Route
+- When the **Logout** button is clicked, the page navigates to the Login Route.
-- When a random path is provided in the URL then the page should be navigated to the Not Found Route
+- When a random path is provided in the URL, the page navigates to the Not Found Route.

 </details>

 <details>